virtualeconomy/v-shader-hackathon/tutorial/tutorial.md

 final_color.rgb += light_color / exp( ls_dst * ls_dst * ls_dst * 0.08 ) / 30.0; // bloom
 ```

-`light_color` is defined as [Cosine gradient], to resemble a color scheme of the Nebula.
+`light_color` is defined as a [Cosine gradient], to resemble the color scheme of the nebula.
 The light's contribution exponentially decreases with distance.
 We add two colors: one for the `star` itself and one for `bloom`.
-As you can see, the `star` color falls very rapidly, adding a shiny sphere at the center, and bloom falls slower, lasting up to the edges of the sphere.
+As you can see, the `star` color falls off very rapidly, adding a shiny sphere at the center, and bloom falls off slower, lasting up to the edges of the sphere.

-Above a constant `h` was defined - a maxim local density.
-If density at the current position is less than `h`, then we add it to the calculations:
+Above, a constant `h` was defined as a maxim local density.
+If the density at the current position is less than `h`, then we add it to the calculations:

 ```glsl
 if( d < h )